 The majority of 529 plans receive small, automatic contributions each month.
 The amount often increases as time passes.
-The goal is saving approximately one-third of the cost of a public college education in the future.
-The best way to meet this goal is saving $250 each month from the birth of the child.
+The goal is to save approximately one-third of the cost of a public college education in the future.
+The best way to meet this goal is to save $250 each month from the birth of the child.
 Most people simply contribute what is affordable.

 How Much Does The Average Family Save For College?

 According to a Sallie Mae study, the average amount families are able to save for college is approximately $18,135.
 This dismal number will only cover 1-2 years of college, depending on the school.
 Universities are obviously more expensive than community colleges, so this balance can quickly run out resulting in large student loan bills.

 Are 529 Plans Worth It?

 As parents, we must make the determination as to how much money we can set aside for our children’s education.
 I don’t want to set my kids up for failure by making them take out student loans they will spend the next 30 years trying to pay off.

 If you’re on the fence about these plans, understand that time is not always in our favor.
 Before you know it, your kids will be grown and ready for college and facing ever-increasing college fees.
 If you can start packing away small amounts of money to take advantage of time and compound interest, you will save tens of thousands of dollars on their future education expenses.